-- To preserve evidence - To keep yourself, staff, volunteers and service users safe - To inform the Designated Named Person in your organisation, where possible through recording what happened in 'the Safeguarding Concern Record', which is made available to trustees, staff and volunteers.
+- To preserve evidence - To keep yourself, staff, volunteers and service users safe - To inform the Designated Named Person in your organisation - To record what happened in name of place/file/log where safeguarding adults concerns will be recorded

 All situations of abuse or alleged abuse will be discussed with the Designated Named Person or their deputy.
 This stage is called the alert.
 Where appropriate, the Designated Named Person may take advice from other organisations such as Police or Thirtyone:eight.
-Safeguarding adults' concerns will be recorded and learning shared to review our procedures.